 When an IN grade is given in lieu of a final grade, you and the instructor will negotiate and sign an agreement with regard to what work remains to be completed and within what time frame in order for the IN grade to be removed from the record with a final grade given.
 While the university permits a time limit of up to one year to complete work for which an IN grade has been entered, the contract between you and your faculty member will determine the terms for completion.
 If you are unable to meet the terms of the contract, you must renegotiate those terms directly with the faculty member.
 Failure to do so may result in a failing grade.
 Students will not be permitted to move forward until all outstanding IN grades have been resolved.

 If at any time your grade point average falls below a 3.0, you will be formally placed on academic probation until grade deficiencies have been corrected.
 Students must attain a minimum cumulative grade point average of 3.0 (B) to continue in the program.
-Exceptions must be reviewed and approved by the associate dean of the DSW Program, who will conduct an academic review.
+Exceptions must be reviewed and approved by the Director of Doctoral Programs, who will conduct an academic review.
 All students must have a cumulative grade point average of 3.0 to qualify for the DSW degree.